-Department of Public Health and Environment, Health Facilities and Emergency Section Division Frequency of Verification:
+Department of Public Health and Environment, Health Facilities and Emergency Section Division

 Department of Public Health and Environment, Health Facilities and Emergency Services Division.
 According to survey cycle mandated by the Centers for Medicare and Medicaid Services (CMS); at least every 5 years.